YuHuang0525/where4dinner_ios_app/README.md

 b.
 View the current wait times at local restaurants.
 "Pick a Place for Me" Feature:
 a.
 Input desired categories and cuisines, and preferred wait time and number of options.
 b.
-Receive suggestions for restaurants that match the specified criteria, thereby reducing the number of potential choices.
+Receive suggestions for restaurants that match the specified criteria, thereby reducing the number of potential choice.